A Medieval Knight Re-Enactor Dies After Impaling Himself On His Own Lance

 The death is currently being listed as an accident and an autopsy has yet to be performed, according to AOL and the Hamilton County coroner’s chief administrator, Andrea Hatten.

-The Society for Creative Anachronism (SCA), which is a Medieval re-enactment organization and was also in charge of the Renaissance Fair, has endeavored to make sure an accident such as this doesn’t happen again.
+The Society for Creative Anachronism (SCA), which is a medieval re-enactment organization and was also in charge of the Renaissance Fair, has endeavored to make sure an accident such as this doesn’t happen again.

-“I’ve never had an injury on the field like this, ever, that led to something like this,” SCA president John Fulton revealed to WLWT News.
+“I’ve never had an injury on the field like this, ever, that led to something like this,” SCA President John Fulton revealed to WLWT News.

-And, for those who knew Peter Barclay, news of the medieval re-enactor’s sudden death was a devastating revelation.
+And for those who knew Peter Barclay, news of the medieval re-enactor’s sudden death was a devastating revelation.

 “Everybody that knew him is just dead stunned,” Fulton said.
 “His ability, skill, and attention to detail is just total.”